winstonjs/winston/README.md

 All profile messages are set to the 'info' by default.
 There are no plans in the Roadmap to make this configurable, but I'm open to suggestions / issues.

 ## Working with Transports
 Right now there are four transports supported by winston core.
 If you have a transport you would like to add either open an issue or fork and submit a pull request.
-Pull requests will not be accepted without associated tests.
+Commits are welcome, but I'll give you extra street cred if you __add tests too :D__

 1. __Console:__ Output to the terminal
 2. __Files:__ Append to a file